bmedicke/quantum_cryptography/markdown/hardware.md

 # Motor current setting
-The motor voltage for the stepper driver is set at 0.55V.
-To increase the voltage you have to turn the screw on the stepper driver counter clockwise.
+The motor voltage for the stepper driver is set at 0.41V.
+To increase the voltage you have to turn the screw on the stepper driver clockwise.